 - Choosing the right filing location to which you should mail or personally deliver the required forms

-- Paying the fees that are applicable to the type of bankruptcy you file
+- Paying the fees that apply to the type of bankruptcy you file

 - Designing a repayment plan that your creditors and the court approve (in most chapters)

 In addition, you attend court hearings, submit tax returns, complete financial management classes or counseling sessions, and wait for the final discharge of your debts or approval of your repayment plan.
-Our team can help you navigate this process, understand and complete all forms, and keep you aware of your bankruptcy status on each step of the journey.
+Our team can help you navigate this process, understand and complete all necessary forms, and keep you informed about your bankruptcy status at every step of the journey.

 When you are ready to give yourself a new financial start, contact Farmer & Morris Law, PLLC.
-Call (828) 286-3866 to speak to a client representative and find out how our bankruptcy lawyers can get you started on the road to financial recovery.
+The Gaffney bankruptcy lawyers at our law firm can help you get started on the road to financial recovery.